-Ranked Kauai’s 1 beach and for good reason.
-If your going to have a relaxing beach day, head to Poipu for the day.
-You could also check out Poipu’s Spouting Horn, an active blowhole, while you’re in the area.
-If you are looking for an adventure packed day in Poipu click here for snorkelling, scuba diving and zip lining tours.
+Poipu Beach – Ranked Kauai’s number 1 beach and for good reason.
+If you’re going to have a relaxing beach day, head to Poipu.
+You could check out Poipu’s Spouting Horn, an active blowhole or if you’re looking for an adventure packed day at Poipu beach, you can book snorkelling, scuba diving and zip lining tours.

 See my Backpackers Guide to Kauai